 If you are a fan of moonshine-style recipes, like this apple pie, blueberry pie, or even chocolate-covered-cherry moonshine, then this new fall classic recipe for pumpkin spice latte moonshine is for you.

 This recipe is very easy because there is no cooking required, unlike all three recipes above.
-What you will find is that you’ll get a taste of pumpkin pie and coffee flavors blended together with a smooth taste of alcohol.
+What you'll find is that you'll get a taste of pumpkin pie and coffee flavors blended together with a smooth taste of alcohol.
 You will be drinking a perfect, early-autumn sipper for a campfire or get-together with family or friends.